BroadbandForum/usp-test/01-messages-and-path-names.md

-The purpose of this test is to validate that the EUT properly handles a Set message when the Controller uses a wildcard search path, allow_partial element is set to false, and required parameters multiple objects fail.
+The purpose of this test is to validate that the EUT properly handles a Set message when the Controller uses a wildcard search path, `allow_partial` element is set to false, and required parameters in multiple objects fail.

 ### Functionality Tag